 All of this is small potatoes compared to the potential for corruption at higher levels.
 Drug companies’ primary objective is to generate profit for their shareholders.
 Yes, it would be nice if they were concerned about the wellbeing of the people taking their drugs, but that’s not the reality of capitalism.
 It may not be very nice, but it is what it is, and there’s no point pretending otherwise.
 The problem really comes if the drug companies are getting in bed with regulators or with major medical organizations.
 In an ideal world, the drug companies would be at not just arm’s length from regulators like the U.S. Food and Drug Administration (FDA), but more like football field length.
 Of course, we don’t live in an ideal world, and that kind of thing can be difficult to enforce.
 What if John Smith worked at the FDA for years, and decides he’s ready to make some big bucks and takes a position at a drug company.
 It’s pretty tough to regulate away that influence John Smith is still going to have with all his old buddies at the FDA.
 It’s the old boys’ club at its finest.

-Concerns have been raised about drug companies having undue influence with the American Psychiatric Association’s committee responsible for developing the most recent edition of the Diagnostic and Statistical Manual (DSM-5).
+Concerns have been raised about the relationship between Big Pharma and psychiatry, and in particular with drug companies having undue influence with the American Psychiatric Association’s committee responsible for developing the most recent edition of the Diagnostic and Statistical Manual (DSM-5).
 The fact that the people on the committee have received either research funding or speaking fees from drug company doesn’t inherently mean they’re biased.
 Often, prominent figures within a specialty field are particularly sought after by drug companies for that kind of thing; it doesn’t mean they’re necessarily drug company flunkies.
 Yet the old boys’ club appearance is still there.

 I think sometimes arguments in that area go a bit too far and throw the baby out with the bathwater, so to speak.
 Sometimes GlaxoSmithKline, the makes of Paxil, are accused of inventing social anxiety disorder as a way to sell more Paxil.
 Whatever role they did or did not play in the inclusion of social anxiety disorder in the DSM, there are many sufferers who would attest that social anxiety disorder is all too real and all too debilitating.